 Although earning a master’s forensic psychology degree may be sufficient for some positions, in general, you will need to earn a doctoral degree in psychology in order to pursue a career as a forensic psychologist.

-If you enroll in a forensic psychology program, you would most likely take courses that delve into:
+If you enroll in an Online Forensic Psychology Degree, you would most likely take courses that delve into:

 - Practicing and applying forensic psychological theories and methods<